josegonzalez/minui-pico-8-pak/README.md

 ### In-Game saves

-Any game that creates in-game saves will save these to `$SDCARD_PATH/.userdata/shared/Pico-8-native`.
+Any game that creates in-game saves will save these to `/.userdata/shared/Pico-8-native` on your SD Card.

 ### Splore